ansys/pygranta/doc/source/getting_started.rst

 <https://github.com/ansys/pygranta/releases>`_ page.

-Each wheelhouse archive contains all the Python wheels necessary to install the ``pygranta`` metapackage from scratch on Windows, Linux, and MacOS from Python 3.8 to 3.11.
+Each wheelhouse archive contains all the Python wheels necessary to install the ``pygranta`` metapackage from scratch on Windows and Linux from Python 3.8 to 3.11.
 You can install this on an isolated system with a fresh Python installation or on a virtual environment.